 The extensive review process included two months of public hearings in several regional and Indigenous communities under an independent Joint Review Panel.

-In November 2013, the Joint Review Panel announced that the EIS, along with the additional information submitted by BC Hydro, contained sufficient information to proceed to public hearings.
+In November 2013, the Joint Review Panel announced that the EIS, along with the additional information we submitted, contained sufficient information to proceed to public hearings.
 Joint Review Panel hearings for Site C took place from December 2013 to January 2014.
 In May 2014, the Joint Review Panel submitted its report to the Federal Minister of Environment and the Executive Director of the B.C.
 Environmental Assessment Office.

 The Site C project received environmental approval from the federal and provincial governments in October 2014.
 In addition, the Crown has a duty to consult and, where appropriate, accommodate Indigenous groups.